Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 1. What are the humanistic approaches to treatment?
 2. What is interpersonal therapy?
 3. How does group therapy differ from individual types of therapy?
-4. How effective is psychotherapy, and which kind of psychotherapy works best in a given situation?
+4. How effective is psychotherapy, and which kind of psychotherapy works best in a given situation?
 5. What is person centered therapy ?
 Is it used today ?
 6. Evaluate humanistic therapy ?`Page 612`
 7. What is group therapy ?